ZadorLaboratory/mapseq-processing/README.md

 	collapse.out/M253.collapsed.tsv		# collapsed reads/counts (or parquet)
 ```

 Now we break the data into useful sequence regions, and fill in addtional relevant information.
+Note that this is the only command that requires the sample information from the Excel spreadsheet (or derived TSV).

 We also create site-specific read count shoulder plots, in order to confirm that our read count thresholds are reasonable.

 Takes about 45 minutes for 400M reads on MacBook Pro M3

 ### make_vbctable.py

 ```
 ~/git/mapseq-processing/scripts/process_ssifasta.py